tscherbul/tscherbul.github.io/_pages/home.md

   </a>
 </div>

-To study the quantum dynamics and control of molecular collisions with external electromagnetic fields, we develop and implement numerically exact quantum mechanical coupled-channel methods,  quantum master equation approaches, and diagrammatic Quantum Monte Carlo techniques.
+To study the quantum dynamics and control of molecular collisions with external electromagnetic fields, we develop and implement numerically exact quantum coupled-channel methods,  quantum master equations, and diagrammatic Quantum Monte Carlo techniques.

-We are located at Leiden University, the birthplace of superconductivity and home to Kamerlingh Onnes, Lorentz, Huygens, Einstein, de Sitter, and others (see e.g. [the wall of signatures from Ehrenfest lecturers](https://www.lorentz.leidenuniv.nl/history/colloquium/muur_heel.html)).
-We exchange ideas and work with our neighbors from [Quantum Matter & Optics](http://www.physics.leidenuniv.nl/qo-home), as well as with the colleagues from our [world-class theory section](https://www.lorentz.leidenuniv.nl).

  **We are  looking for passionate new PhD students, Postdocs, and Master students to join the team** [(more info)]({{ site.url }}{{ site.baseurl }}/vacancies) **!**

-We are grateful for funding from UNR and [NSF](https://www.nsf.gov/) and the [Frontiers in Nanoscience program](https://www.universiteitleiden.nl/en/research/research-projects/science/frontiers-of-nanoscience-nanofront)), and from an [ERC starting grant](https://erc.europa.eu/funding/starting-grants).
+We are grateful for funding from UNR and [NSF](https://www.nsf.gov/).

 <figure class="fourth">
   <img src="{{ site.url }}{{ site.baseurl }}/images/logopic/Logo_UNR.png" style="width: 210px">